-Operating profit, finance costs and profit before tax
+Operating loss, finance costs and profit before tax

-Operating results for the FY2023 was hampered by the drop in revenue, substantial rise in provision for impairment of financial assets, and increase in costs associated with idled vessels and equipment.
-Consequently, the Group's operating results for FY2023 dipped to a loss of HK\$100.4 million from a profit of HK\$75.0 million for the FY2022.
+Operating results for the FY2024 was hampered by the drop in revenue, further provision required for impairment of financial assets, but was partly alleviated by the reduction in other administrative expenses by HK\$44.1 million.
+Consequently, the Group's operating results for FY2024 dipped to a loss of HK\$70.4 million as compared to a loss of HK\$100.4 million for the FY2023.